Complete College America

 The CCA action plan includes working with K-12 by focusing on college readiness, transforming remediation, expanding collaboration with CareerTech, enhancing adult degree completion efforts, and tracking and rewarding improvements in degree completion.

 Significant progress is being made toward these goals.
-In year one of these initiatives, our public colleges and universities reported more than 1,900 additional graduates in the 2011-12 academic year than in the previous year.
-Additionally, in April, the State Regents, with cooperation and input from our college and university presidents, adopted a new approach to our higher education funding formula, making it a performance-driven model.
-This action and other initiatives solidify the designation that Complete College America has given Oklahoma as its national model for degree completion.
+In year one of these initiatives, our public and private colleges and universities reported 2,945 additional graduates than in the previous year, significantly exceeding our goal of 1,700.
+Additionally, in April 2012, the State Regents, with cooperation and input from our college and university presidents, adopted a new approach to make the higher education funding formula a performance-driven model.
+This action and other initiatives solidify the designation that Complete College America has given Oklahoma as a national model for degree completion.

 Five national foundations are providing multiyear support to Complete College America: the Carnegie Corporation of New York, the Bill and Melinda Gates Foundation, the Ford Foundation, the W.K.
 Kellogg Foundation and Lumina Foundation for Education.